JasonLocklin/Dissertation/VWM/Methods.md

 The covert orienting task was performed by two groups, a group of eight neurological patients who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age of 66, see table [tbl:VWM] for more details), and a healthy older control group (3 male, handedness untested, mean age of 74).
+The study was approved by all relevant hospital and institutional ethics review boards.
-The two groups were not strictly age-matched, but did not significantly differ with respect to age ($t(12.5) = 1.8$, $\text{p} = 0.10$).
+The two groups were not strictly age-matched, but did not significantly differ with respect to age ($t(12.5) = 1.8$,
+$\text{p} = 0.10$).
+All patients were tested at least tk months post-stroke.
 The visual working memory task was performed by these same two groups plus an additional control group of 9 healthy young adults (tk female, mean age of tk).

+FIXME: Recruitment pool(s)?

 Patients were also tested for signs of neglect using three